 - There are certain states where the number of characters that can be used to name is limited as it becomes difficult to maintain official documents for bigger names.

 - Then there are certain states where the use of numerals is strictly banned.
 A name called 1000 will join the list of illegal baby names but ‘One Thousand’ as a name is acceptable.
-Some ban names for indecency.
+Some names are disallowed for indecency.

 - Then there is the state of Kentucky where there are no rules at all.

 - The state of California prohibits names that contain letters other than the 26 letters in the English alphabet.
-A name like José will be banned there.
+A name like José will be unacceptable there.

 Banned Baby Names: